How To Start An LLC In South Dakota [2023 Guide]

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-In this section, enter the street address, city, state and zip code of the initial principal office.
-This address can be the physical address of the LLC or it can be the address where the business records are stored.
+Principal Address – In this section, enter the street address, city, state, and zip code of the initial principal office.
+This address can be the LLC’s physical address or the address where the business records are stored.
 You may not use a PO Box for the designated office.
-There are also fields for a phone number and email address.
-Many people do not provide the phone number as it becomes public record.
+There are also fields for a phone number and email address and is not often provided as the phone number becomes public record.
 The email is required and is the address where the Secretary of State will send notifications when annual reports are due.

-A mailing address is needed and it can be the same as the principal address.
-If the records of the LLC will be sent to a different address, enter that information in the Mailing Address Section.
+A mailing address is needed, and it can be the same as the principal address.
+If the LLC records should be sent to a different address, enter that information in the Mailing Address Section.
 If the address is the same as the principal office, click on the “Use this address as the Mailing Address also” box to copy the Principal Address address.

 For most LLCs, the members will also be the organizers.

 Delayed Effective Date – If you want the LLC to start immediately, leave this field blank.
 If you want the LLC to start later, enter a date less than 90 days in the future.
-The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year and the business isn’t going to have any activity until the start of the year.
-By delaying until the following year they will reduce the number of end-of-year filings.
+The main reason for delaying the LLC start date is when the filing is made close to the end of a calendar year, but the business isn’t going to have any activity until the start of the next year.
+You can eliminate the need to file a partial-year business tax return by delaying the start date until the following year.

 Most LLCs are Member-Managed.